Join a Research Expedition and Ecological Tour

 Temperate rainforest of the Tarkine (one of four full-day sightseeing excursions included in the tour).

-Planning a trip to Tasmania?
+Planning a trip to Tasmania in 2026 or beyond?
 If so, you can support our ongoing conservation work — and have a great time doing it — by joining us on a Tasmanian devil research expedition and ecological tour.
-These 14-day, 13-night trips are led by a professional zoologist with extensive experience working with devils and quolls.
+Starting in 2026, The Carnivore Conservancy will begin offering 14-day, 13-night trips that combine hands-on field research experience and pleasure excursions focussed on north-western Tasmania’s unique and beautiful habitats, flora and fauna.
+We call it “volun-touring”—a mix of conservation volunteering and sightseeing.

 Volunteer field assistant Lucinda Aulsebrook assists researcher Jean-François DuCroz in transferring a devil from a trap to a burlap sack for processing.